XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/technical.md

 >
 > If that still doesn't solve it, the following questions could.
 Or do the following then restart.

-### Where to go for tech support?

-> FB and Twitter is said to be responsive enough.
-Or you can use [this](https://forms.gle/bZNnQeh5sJaD3pim8) for reporting.

 ### My game freezes on a night map.
 What happened?

 > It shouldn't happen anymore but if it does... try not to rely on friend echelons.